tommymmcguire/polarsdescript/README.md

 [![Build Status](https://github.com/tommymmcguire/polarsdescript/actions/workflows/python.yml/badge.svg)](https://github.com/tommymmcguire/polarssdescript/actions)

 ## This project uses a python template and the Pandas library to perform descriptive statistics for IDS 706.
-I created a function that counted the number of ratings (rows) and tested it with a function in test_main.py
+# In this project I created a function that counted the number of ratings (rows) and tested it with a function in test_main.py to assert that the data was correct.
+Then I calculated the average rating of the wines, and designed a histogram to show the distribution of wine ratings.

 * Visualization of the distribution of wine ratings